kleunen/boost_geometry_correct/README.md

-# Dissolve for boost geometry
+# Make valid for boost geometry

 This project provides a header-only library for removing common failures in polygons for boost geometry.